ecoezer/PodbiPizza/README.md

 ## License

-This project is proprietary software for PodbiPizza.
+This project is proprietary software for Saray Kebap Café54.